by David Platt

 This little book can destroy your way of life as an American.
-If you’ve embraced “life, liberty and the pursuit of happiness” as yours by right, then you should continue to do so without the message of David Platt, pastor of The Church at Brook Hills, or you’ll be be forced to evaluate your citizenship.
+If you’ve embraced “life, liberty and the pursuit of happiness” as yours by right, then you should continue to do so without the message of David Platt, pastor of McLean Bible Church, or you’ll be be forced to evaluate your citizenship.

 In essence, Platt points out that the teachings of Jesus slay the American dream.
 The Christian does not have the right to selfish pursuit of self-satisfaction.